helium/HIP/0018-oracle-arb-fix.md

  expect a level of sophistication from these actors relative to regular wallet holders or miners who simply wish to transact funds.

-However, to mitigate the impact of the dynamic price, we stipulate the ability to optionally indicate a minimum oracle conversion rate.
+However, to mitigate the impact of the uncertain price for the emitter of a DC burn transaction, we stipulate the ability to optionally indicate a minimum oracle conversion rate.
 This would protect against oracle and market price volatility.

 As previously mentioned, oracle reporting and oracle price adjustment may be compounding factors but are not the concern of the solution to be proposed herein.
 That being said, [a PR against helium-wallet](https://github.com/helium/helium-wallet-rs/pull/58)